How to Build the Ultimate Cheese Board

 Pro tip #1: Pair wines and cheeses with equal intensity.

-The thing to remember is that there is no “right” or “wrong” way to build a cheese board.
+The thing to remember is that there is no right or wrong way to build a cheese board.
 Look at me: I've literally eaten cheese off an iPhone in Italy, and it totally counted as a cheese board.
 As long as you focus on a combination of textures and flavors, you cannot go wrong.
 When it comes to choosing wines to pair, opt for ones you love, but don’t be afraid to try something new.
-You never know what new flavor(s) you may find you really like by going outside your comfort zone.
+You never know what new styles or flavors you may find you really like by going outside your comfort zone.
 And when in doubt, go with the bubbles.